MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Add-MgSiteListContentTypeCopy.md

 ## SYNOPSIS
 Add a copy of a content type\]\[contentType\] from a \[site\]\[site\] to a \[list\]\[list\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Add-MgBetaSiteListContentTypeCopy](/powershell/module/Microsoft.Graph.Beta.Sites/Add-MgBetaSiteListContentTypeCopy?view=graph-powershell-beta)

 ## SYNTAX